 Voltage at Maximum Power (VMP or VPM)

-The temperature-corrected VOC value is required to ensure that when cold temperatures raise the VOC of an array, that other connected equipment like MPPT controllers or Grid Tie inverters are not damaged.
+The temperature-corrected VOC value is required to ensure that when cold temperatures raise the VOC of an array, other connected equipment like MPPT controllers or grid tie inverters are not damaged.
 This calculation is done in one of two ways.
 The first way involves using the chart in NEC 690.7.
 The second way involves doing calculations with the Temperature Coefficient of Voltage and the coldest local temperature.

 Temperature Coefficient of Voltage

-This value represents the change in voltage based on temperature.
-Generally it is used to calculate Cold Temp/Higher Voltage situations for array and component selection in cooler climates.
+What is a solar panel temperature coefficient?
+The temperature coefficient of a solar panel is the value represents the change in voltage based on temperature.
+Generally, it is used to calculate Cold Temp/Higher Voltage situations for array and component selection in cooler climates.
 This value may be presented as a percentage change from STC voltages per degree or as a voltage value change per degree temp change.
 This information was not easily found in the past, but is now more commonly seen on spec pages and sometimes module stickers.

 Measuring Voltage and Solar Panel Testing

-Voltages can be read on a PV module with the use of a voltmeter or multimeter.
+How do I measure voltage on a solar panel?
+Voltages can be read on a solar panel with the use of a voltmeter or multimeter.
 What you’ll see below is an example of a voltmeter measuring VOC with a junction box.
 This would be the view from the back of the PV module.
+Using a multimeter is the best way to measure solar panel output.